Minor accident caused major delays Wednesday morning

 Accidents like this renew concerns about what'll happen when I-10 is reduced, at least temporarily as the long-awaited widening project begins.
 Officials previously said they're working on a plan for when that happens.

 "What we're going to do is we're going to have 24-hour MAP service with tow trucks.
-We're working closely with ambulance services, other emergency response operations, law enforcement, fire departments, to see how we can best address that," Rodney Mallet, spokesperson for DOTD, said.
+We're working closely with ambulance services, other emergency response operations, law enforcement, fire departments, to see how we can best address that," Rodney Mallett, spokesperson for DOTD, said.

 More MAP trucks will be on the roads then.
 As to why we don't see more now?

-"It costs, and we don't have crashes every day contrary to popular belief, so we'd be paying for MAP patrol out there 24 hours a day," Mallet said.
+"It costs, and we don't have crashes every day contrary to popular belief, so we'd be paying for MAP patrol out there 24 hours a day," Mallett said.

 All lanes were open by 11 a.m., but delays lasted until after noon.